 Hugh stood waiting under the blue awning of the Fourth Street Diner, almost knocking his head on the scalloped overhang.
-I had a stomachache and walked towards him with what must have been a pained expression because he immediately wanted to know if I was sick.
+I walked toward him with what must have been a pained expression because he immediately wanted to know if I was sick.